Jupemon/Liana-task/README.md

 ## Task overview

-The project took about 4-5 hours to create the essential features.
+The project took about couple hours to create the essential features.
 Tools used :
 * React
 * Bootsrap